-All of our camps are led by seasoned, trained Camp and Program Directors who have been certified by the BSA’s rigorous National Camping School.
-Additionally, all of our camps have health officers, trained dining hall chefs, are inspected by a Day Camp Inspection Team approved by the Boy Scouts of America, are licensed by the Commonwealth of Massachusetts and accredited by the American Camp Association.
+Camp Squanto is led by seasoned, trained camp and program directors who have been certified by the BSA’s rigorous National Camping School.
+Our camp also has health officers, trained dining hall chefs, is inspected by a inspection team approved by the Boy Scouts of America, and is licensed by the Commonwealth of Massachusetts.
 Our goal is to provide a safe, fun and exciting program for our campers!

 Resident Camp will be held at:

 Camping As An Individual